keton/pacific-drive-uevr/README.md

 * Fixes in-car camera.
 Set your aiming method to left or right controller and then you can rotate the view inside the car using motion.
 * Car will start and be put to drive when entering, stop and put to park on exiting
 * Handheld items bound to (left/right) motion controller
+* Scales (some) items to correct size in VR.
+This is still work in progress.

 ## Building